HamburgChimps/apple-notes-liberator/README.md

 Free your Apple Notes data from Notes.app.
 Currently extracts Note folders, titles, text, and tables, and support for extracting more data is planned.

-> Note: This project is in early development.
-Bugs are sure to be lurking.
-Please [open an issue][0] or a [pull request][1] should you encounter one!
-Also feel free to do the same if you would like to request a feature.

 ## Credit where credit is due

 This project would absolutely not be possible without the incredibly difficult and amazing work by [threeplanetssoftware][2].
 Their code, [their protobuf definitions][3], and [their blog posts regarding Apple Notes][4], were invaluable.
 There's no way I would have been able to figure out any of the Apple Notes structure without it.
 Furthermore, their tool supports much more than mine!
 So if you want a more feature-rich Notes extractor, use theirs.